One of the best things about having kids is being able to teach them the same things that I learned and loved when I was a kid.

 Here are the downloadable and printable Yahtzee scorecards, available in 3 color schemes.

-**My Printables are always free!
+**These printables are free!
 All I ask for is a kind follow on Instagram / Facebook / Pinterest or a share/pin of this post.
 Also, don’t forget to subscribe so you don’t miss another free printable like this one!
 Thank you for your support!**

 Here is a link to click on if you’d like to brush up on the official rules of Yahtzee.
 (I printed this out, folded it up, and included it with the scorecards in each 72-hour kit)